Lapo Elkann: Personal life

-In December 2019, Elkann was involved in a car accident in Tel Aviv, where he was hospitalized; he was there as part of a car trip.
+In December 2019, Elkann was involved in a car accident in Tel Aviv, where he was hospitalized; he was there on a road trip.
 After recovering from a ten-day coma, he moved to a clinic in Switzerland, and was seen on a wheelchair for a while; the accident led him to a change of lifestyle.
 In addition to working with the Laps Foundation, a non-profit organization created in 2016 in support of children with dyslexia, learning disabilities, abuses, addictions, and discriminations, he was involved in supporting the Italian Red Cross in the donations of shopping vouchers intended for the most needy families during the COVID-19 pandemic in Italy.
 He said: "I've decided to change my life, to help others, support others and do everything I can."
 The campaign, which raised over €400,000, won the 2021 UEFA Foundation for Children award.
 Through Laps, he leased a Boeing to take 150 Ukrainian refugees to safety, along with ten dogs and five cats, in April 2022.

 In October 2013, Elkann gave an interview to Beatrice Borromeo, of Il Fatto Quotidiano, in which he said that he had suffered sexual abuse at the age of 13 when he had been sent to study in a Jesuit college; the Jesuits denied that he was one of their students.
-In an October 2020 interview to the Corriere della Sera, Elkann described his mother, Margherita Agnelli de Pahlen, as an autholesionist and accused her of destroying the family, having it split in two.
+In an October 2020 interview to the Corriere della Sera, Elkann described his mother, Margherita Agnelli de Pahlen, as struggling with self-harm and accused her of destroying the family, having it split in two.
 Into the 2020s, the de Pahlens remain involved in a dispute with the Elkanns over Gianni Agnelli's inheritance.
 The lawsuit proceedings started in November 2022.